 3 Credits.
-(2 lecture/1 lab) Students are introduced to the ICD-10 PCS coding/classification system with an emphasis on the current tables to assign procedure codes.
-Coding characteristics, conventions, and guidelines are applied in identifying procedural codes.
-Reimbursement systems such as DRGs are covered.
+(2 lecture/1 lab) Students will be introduced to the ICD-10-PCS coding/classification system with an emphasis on the correct process of utilizing the alphabetic index and corresponding tables to assign procedure codes.
+Coding characteristics, conventions, and guidelines will be applied in identifying and accurately assigning codes to procedures.
+New definitions for procedural coding will also be introduced and emphasized.
+Reimbursement systems such as DRG's will be covered.
 Coding scenarios will also be utilized to determine sequencing and optimization techniques.
-(PR: Admission to HIT or CCS coding program)
+(PR: HIT 205)